We know what it takes to get you into your dream school.

 When you work with The Art of Applying consultant team, you will have a primary consultant and can draw on the expertise of our entire consultant team as necessary.

-Consultant Team at The Art of Applying
+Mindset Coaches at The Art of Applying

 Nicole’s eclectic background in coaching, business, and psychology make her uniquely positioned to be your Mindset Coach.
 She has also served as a Consultant at The Art of Applying.